Ana Peleteiro

-Ana Peleteiro Brión (born 2 December 1995 in Ribeira, Galicia, Spain) is a Spanish triple jumper and the current national record holder.
-She won the gold medal in the 2019 European Athletics Indoor Championships.
+Ana Peleteiro-Compaoré Brión (née Peleteiro Brión; born 2 December 1995 in A Coruña, Spain) is a Spanish triple jumper and the current national record holder.
+She won the gold medal in the 2019 European Athletics Indoor Championships and at the 2024 European Championships.
 She had previously won bronze medals at the 2018 World Indoor Championships and 2018 European Championships.
 At the 2020 Summer Olympics, she won the bronze medal with a national record of 14.87 m.

 She received the award for Best Young Athlete from the Royal Spanish Athletics Federation in 2011.

 Personal life

-Peleteiro was born in Spain to a black African father and Galician mother, and adopted by a Spanish family as an only child.
-She is engaged to the French triple jumper Benjamin Compaoré, and had a daughter with him in December 2022.
+Peleteiro was born in the province of La Coruña, Spain, to a black African father and white Spanish mother, and adopted by a Spanish family as an only child.
+She is married to the French triple jumper Benjamin Compaoré, and had a daughter with him in December 2022.